A thank-you note to dental assistants

 You play an important role in infection control

 Last but not least, dental assistants’ contributions in the area of dental infection control and prevention are so important.
-Consider that — according to 99% of recently surveyed dentists and dental assistants — sterilization and disinfection duties are delegated to dental assistants in the practice.
+Consider that, according to DANB's job task-analysis, nearly all dental assistants perform sterilization and disinfection duties.
 Dental assistants may even serve as the dental practice’s infection control coordinator.

 “Dental infection control is critical, as it protects both patients and dental team members,” agrees Tania S., CDA.
 “As dental assistants, we are making a commitment to patients that we are doing everything we can to protect them and take care of them.”